Travel disruptions in Europe

 Warning - disrupted international connections:

 It is possible to travel between Bosnia Herzegovina and Croatia with a seasonal train connecting Sarajevo and Ploče.
-This train runs only during weekends (Friday, Saturday and Sunday) between July 1st and September 11th.
+This train runs only in the summer and during weekends (Friday, Saturday and Sunday).

 Trains to Zagreb and other parts of Croatia are suspended until further notice.